Tony Sandles –

 A re-location in 1997 to rural North West Essex provided larger studio space to house the equipment to take on commercial projects.
 As well as developing a new local client base leading to commissions in listed buildings and churches, Tony maintained and fostered his links with London based interior designers, creating a wide variety of custom made glass, furniture, sculptures, kiln-formed and sand etched screens.

 By 2008 commissions were varying greatly in character and ever increasing in size.
 The term stained glass dropped out of the lexicon when the company Tony Sandles Glass Ltd was formed.
+Having outgrown the premises in Great Chesterford the company celebrated its 25th anniversary in 2012 by moving into a nearby purpose built studio in Wimbish, Saffron Walden.

 As an innovative and practical glass artist who is attuned and responsive to current interior design trends, Tony is constantly evolving his repertoire of techniques.
 Vintage and distressed silver mirrors are much in demand back painted with copper and zinc hues.
 Using silver and gold leaf to create verré eglomise glass produces panels with a subtly distressed appearance.
 Experimenting with kiln formed glass which results in obscure and aesthetically appealing textured surfaces, Tony has found that by silvering it, another dimension is added, further distancing it from silvered flat factory glass.
 After a gap of over ten years, Tony has dipped back into making architectural glass and furnishings, this time ‘antiquing’ cast glass for use as cornices and columns with bevelled mirrors antiqued to match, creating ethereal mirrored rooms.